Samples 0

 TERMS OF PAYMENT

-8. If the Customer fails to make payment in accordance with Clause 7, DSA shall be entitled to:-
+15. If the Customer fails to make payment in accordance with Terms of Payment, DSA shall be entitled to:

 a) Require full payment prior to delivery of any further goods;